chetansinghsajwan/notes/git/credentials.md

 # Git Credentials

 Git supports external tools to store and access credentials, these tools are called credential helpers.
-See [credential helper] to learn mo
+See [credential helper](git/credential-helper) to learn more.

 Without any credential helpers defined, Git will try the following strategies to ask the user for usernames and passwords: